 Consultation and fees for ministers may vary.
 As an example, this is how one local minister consults with couples: The minister asks to meet with couples once or twice for an hour or two each time.
 The meeting(s) will be to get acquainted and to plan the actual ceremony.
 The total cost for consultation, travel to the church and wedding is $400.
 Rehearsal fee is $50.
 A payment of $100 is requested at the second meeting with the remainder due on the day of the wedding.

 Both the grand piano and church organ are available for weddings but you must get permission from Music Director Alissa Rhode in advance.
 Some couples prefer to use recorded music.
 You will have to bring the music pre-recorded on your phone or tablet, and pair your Bluetooth device to our system.

 The church does not have a parking lot.
 Please contact the Director of Administration for details of how where you can park on Saturdays.

 The church has no regulations concerning photographers and videotaping of events.
 However, please check with your minister for his or her preferences.

 The church does not provide printed programs for weddings.

 While there are no regulations against throwing rice outside of the church, we would prefer that people throw bird seed, since rice can harm birds.
 Please refrain from throwing rice, flower petals, confetti, etc. inside the church.

-Very little of the sanctuary arrangement can be changed: the pews cannot be moved; the pulpit cannot be moved; and although the grand piano’s position can be shifted, it cannot be moved out of the sanctuary.
+Very little of the sanctuary arrangement can be changed: the pews cannot be moved; the pulpit cannot be moved; and the grand piano’s position cannot be moved.
 This diagram will give you an idea of the sanctuary layout.